Company

 Old-age, reduced earnings capacity and survivors' pensions for public sector employees under the collective agreements for compulsory insurance schemes.
 Plus, an insurance product on a voluntary basis for additional, capital-funded old-age pension provision

-The VBL was founded on 26 February 1929 during the Weimar Republic under the original name ‘Supplementary Pension Fund of the Reich and the Länder (ZRL)’ in Berlin.
-At the time, the task of the ZRL was to provide the workers of the Reich administration, the administrative authorities of the participating states and their surviving dependants with additional co to their statutory pension.
-This was to compensate for the unequal treatment between civil servants and non-civil servants in the public sector.
-In the early 1950s, the VBL was given its current name and was moved to Karlsruhe.
-Following the reunification of Germany in 1997, the supplementary pension was also introduced in the then so-called new federal states.
+The VBL was founded in Berlin on 26 February 1929 during the Weimar Republic under the original name Zusatzversorgungsanstalt des Reichs und der Länder (ZRL).
+Even back then, the task of the ZRL was to provide workers in the Reich administration and the administrations of the participating federal states and their surviving dependants with allowances to the statutory pension in order to compensate the unequal treatment between civil servants and non-civil servants in the public sector.
+At the beginning of the 1950s, the VBL was given its current name and moved to Karlsruhe.
+Following the reunification of Germany, the supplementary pension scheme was also introduced in the new federal states in 1997.